🥇 Showcase Education

 Results & Findings

 iAtexF excels in relevance, achieving a high similarity score of 73% and a ROUGE score of 34%.
 It surpasses both ChatGPT and experts in providing relevant suggestions (80.7%), maintaining an appropriate tone (86.7%), and ensuring a logical structure order (100%).
 User experience evaluation of the iAtexF web application yielded a favourable 92% rating, indicating its usability and effectiveness.
-Bidirectional with attention has 81% accuracy compared to ordinary Bidirectional and by employing human evaluation it was observed that the model has a coherent flow and potentially recognizing expected keywords from the input.
-The average feedback word length from senior physiotherapists and ChatGPT feedback are 119 and 104 words respectively while the average tokens are 135 and 122.
+Evaluation metrics including ROUGE-1 (34.1), ROUGE-2 (10.0), and ROUGE-L (33.0) indicates substantial lexical overlap and semantic alignment with expert feedback.
+Human-evaluation scores compare feedback from iAtexF, ChatGPT, and specialists, highlighting iAtexF's ability to produce coherent, structurally ordered feedback with superior language choice and tone.
+Although iAtexF's readability is slightly lower than experts by 1.4%, it excels by 1% in suggestions and 7% in structural order.

 Key Findings

-['iAtexF achieves a high similarity score of 73% and a ROUGE score of 34%', 'It surpasses both ChatGPT and experts in providing relevant suggestions (80.7%), maintaining an appropriate tone (86.7%), and ensuring a logical structure order (100%)', 'User experience evaluation of the iAtexF web application yielded a favourable 92% rating', 'Bidirectional with attention has 81% accuracy compared to ordinary Bidirectional', 'iAtexF outperforms instructor feedback in structure by 100% to 93%']
+'iAtexF achieved a high similarity score of 73% and a ROUGE score of 34%', 'It surpasses both ChatGPT and experts in providing relevant suggestions (80.7%), maintaining an appropriate tone (86.7%), and ensuring a logical structure order (100%)', 'User experience evaluation of the iAtexF web application yielded a favourable 92% rating', 'iAtexF exhibited 8.1% superiority over expert feedback in utilizing positive language', 'Cosine similarity analysis indicated that iAtexF-generated text exhibited a 72% similarity with expert-crafted feedback'

 Limitations